kyrylo/kyrylo.org/app/views/pages/about.md

 In this section I probably need to explain what "Only Black and White" actually means and why the site's logo is that cube.
 The headline refers to my character and how I perceive this world.
-It seems like I can see only the black and the white colour.
+It seems like I can see only the black and the white tones.
 However, the cube with the rainbow inside shows that it's not quite true.
 Between the black and the white you can observe a lot of interesting information and feelings.
+The combination of colours, vertices and edges form an arrow, which refers to the constant self-development.